-"If you have a turn-lock or any closure that requires some form of press or turning action and you struggle to close the item because you have too much in your handbag - then it is likely that you will be putting too much pressure on this causing friction, scratching and potentially risking the metalwork breaking.
+"If you have a turn-lock or any closure that requires some form of press or turning action and you struggle to close it because you have too much in your handbag, it's likely that you will be putting too much pressure on it.
+This causes friction, scratching and potentially risks the metalwork breaking.
 The same applies if you overload a bag with a chain handle or strap.
-The more pressure on the chain, the quicker it will become worn or broken.
+The more pressure on the chain, the quicker it will become worn or broken."

 "You can keep metalwork looking fresh with a simple metal polish but you need to avoid this coming into contact with the rest of the bag.

-"For worn or scuffed metal work re-plating is a great option and comprises the required composition of metals.
+"For worn or scuffed metalwork, re-plating is a great option as it comprises the required composition of metals.
 Some branded metalwork is only thinly plated, which means it can be difficult to get high enough levels of conduction to re-plate it."

 How to store your leather handbag

-Keep your bag stuffed while you're not using it... to help keep its shape better.
+Keep your bag stuffed while you're not using it

 You Might Also Like